-Red Clapp's Favorite is an attractive red-flushed early-season pear.
+Red Clapp's Favorite, also known as Kalle, is an attractive red-flushed early-season pear.

 It is best to pick the pears towards the end of summer, as soon as the color develops, and bring them indoors to ripen.
 As a guide, this variety is likely to ripen 1-2 weeks ahead of Bartlett.